 Each case is unique and it has different experiences, symptoms, and causes.

 First I would have to access the patient to understand their current situation and symptoms.
 After that, we will work on finding the causes and tackle them.
 In the meantime, it is important to balance and energize the body so that the patient has the strength to carry on with the treatments.
 It is also vital to create new lifestyles and change old unhealthy patterns.

-This can be done by a mix of therapies where it would probably involve:
+This can be done by a mix of therapies where it would probably involve different therapies:

 Make sure that you have a follow up with your GP and let me know if you are on anti-depressants or have a diagnosed illness.
 They can help with the symptoms but if you want to overcome all of this a combined treatment will be more effective with long-lasting effects.